scheideman/CarND-Behaviour-Cloning-Project/README.md

 - For flipping the images I used the opencv `cv2.flip` function and changed the sign of the steering angle.
 The function is on line 26 in model.py
 ![Alt text](https://github.com/scheideman/CarND-Behaviour-Cloning-Project/blob/master/examples/flipped.jpg?raw=true)

-- In order to augment the data to handle shaded portions of the road I scaled the brightness of the HSV V channel image.
+- In order to augment the data to handle shaded portions of the road I scaled the brightness of the HSV V channel.
 After experimenting I found 0.25 scaling to work well.
 Line  22 of model.py:
 ``` python
 bright_factor = .25
 image = cv2.cvtColor(image, cv2.COLOR_RGB2HSV)